treeverse/lakeFS/docs/faq.md

 ### 4. How do I get support for my lakeFS installation?
 We are extremely responsive on our slack channel, and we make sure to prioritize and with the community the issues most urgent for it.
 For SLA based support, please contact us at [support@treeverse.io](mailto:support@treeverse.io).

-### 5. Can I get lakeFS as SAAS?
-We’d be happy to speak and learn more about your requirements.
-Email us at [support@treeverse.io](mailto:support@treeverse.io).

 ### 6. Do you collect data from your active installations?
 We collect anonymous usage statistics in order to understand the patterns of use and to detect product gaps we may have so we can fix them.